Skip to content

 Sorting

-The output can be sorted by using the query param sorting
+The output can be sorted by using the query parameter sorting.

 Syntax is: sorting=query_parameter:direction